chloe-shin/r-ourpet/README.md

-# Project Brief: `Ourpet`
+# Project Brief: `Find a place with love for - Ourpet`

 #### Ourpet is
-1/ Website for people who loves pet
+1. Website for people who loves pet
-2/ Website for dog owner who is busy or travels a lot 3/ Website which can connect dog owner and dog sitter
+2. Website for dog owner who is busy or travels a lot
+3. Website which can connect dog owner and dog sitter

 ### Product Goal
-#### We will help pet owner to find cozy and comfortable place for dogs.
+* We will help pet owner to find cozy and comfortable place for dogs.

 ### Motivation
 #### I want to help to find the most comfortable place for pet